MakerLabTunisia/CARVER_X5/README.md

 <div align="center"><img src="img/image002.jpg" width="50%"></div>
 <div align="center"><i>Machine Building Workshop</i></div>
-This project consists of organizing a one-week workshop for building machines, and we, MakerLab’s staff, happily and gladly are a part of this first of its kind project in our beloved country, Tunisia.
+This project consists of organizing a one-week workshop for building machines, and we, MakerLab’s staff, are happy and glad to be part of this first of its kind project in our beloved country, Tunisia.

 # Why a 5 axis CNC Machine?

-Being always updated to the latest OSHW projects in the community, we found that there is many 3 Axis CNC machines, 3D Printers and Laser Cutter with a very good documentation, but not enough OSHW 5 Axis CNC machines and not at all for the Head/Head.
+Being always updated to the latest OSHW projects in the community, we found that there is many 3 Axis CNC machines, 3D Printers and Laser Cutter with a very good documentation, but not enough OSHW 5 Axis CNC machines and not at all for the Head/Head type.

 <div align="center"><img src="img/image004.jpg" width="80%"></div>
 <div align="center"><i>CARVER X5 Machine</i></div>
 So we thought we could create the first OSHW, Head/Head, double swivel head form, 5 Axis CNC Machine.
 We tried our best to make it both robust and easily replicable machine.
-Constructed mainly from Heavy Aluminum Extrusion profiles, and thick aluminum milled parts HGR25 Linear guides, using NEMA23 Stepper motors, and Rack and pinion for transmission, Carver X5 is capable of milling materials like wood, plastics and soft metals like Aluminum and brass.
+Constructed mainly from Heavy Aluminum Extrusion profiles, and thick aluminum milled parts, HGR25 Linear guides, using NEMA23 Stepper motors, and Rack and pinion for transmission, Carver X5 is capable of milling materials like wood, plastics and composite materials.

 # CARVER X5 Machine